 Our trustees are from various industries and play a key role in shaping the future of our Foundation.
 We thank our sponsors for their continued support in our missions and values.

 Teresa Perchard (Chair)

-Teresa has over 25 years’ experience of consumer protection and consumer representation through posts she has held at Citizens Advice, the National Consumer Council, the Office of Water Services and the Office of the Rail Regulator.
+Teresa has over 30 years’ experience of consumer protection and consumer advocacy through posts she has held at Citizens Advice, the National Consumer Council, the Office of Water Services and the Office of the Rail Regulator.

 Until May 2013 she was Director of Policy and Advocacy at Citizens Advice, where she led the development of policy on a wide range of issues, including debt and financial exclusion.
-She is a member of the Consumer Codes Approval Board, the Fuel Poverty Advisory Group, the Ofwat Consumer Advisory Panel, and the Personal Finance Society Board.
+She is the independent Chair of the Affinity Water Customer Challenge Group; a board member of the Utility Regulator Northern Ireland and a council member of the Council for Licensed Conveyancers.
+She was a member and deputy Chair of the Fuel Poverty Advisory Group for 10 years until 2015 and has been a member of the Consumer Codes Approval Board; a board member of Smart Energy GB; Consumer Champion for CIGA and Lay Director of the Personal Finance Society.

 Chris has spent 20 years being involved with bringing about innovation and consumer choice in financial services and property ownership.
 This has included leading the creation and building of new businesses.
 He is a Fellow of the RICS and has served as a director of several property companies.
 He has long held an interest in developing the relationship between workplace skills and life skills.
 In connection with this he was formerly chairman of SkillRetail, the original accredited skills competition for the UK retail industry.

 He has been part of the Fairbanking Foundation since its inception and was its Chairman until the end of 2015.